7 Faithful French Language Tutorial Sites You Can Count On

 Friends don’t let friends slack when it comes to improving their French.

-You should also know, however, that there’s yet another helpful companion you can enlist on your way to fluency that may just be a French learner’s best friend.
+So you should also knowthat there’s yet another helpful companion you can enlist on your way to fluency that may just be a French learner’s best friend.

 Please give a warm welcome to French language tutorials!

 - Making Friends: What You Need to Know About French Language Tutorials

 - 7 Reliable Sites for French Language Tutorials

 Making Friends: What You Need to Know About French Language Tutorials

 Tutorials, you say?
 What are they?
 Why are they helpful?

 Well, unlike a textbook or an in-depth course, tutorials on French are a great way to get a quick refresher or overview of a particular topic.
 They generally offer easy-to-digest descriptions of a particular subject so that learners can understand said subject quickly and painlessly.

 Many online tutorial resources include all areas of French language learning.
 That means that learners can find tutorials for speaking, listening, writing and reading French.
 However, the vast majority of tutorials spend the most time on grammar, and rightfully so.
 After all, don’t we all crave short, simple explanations for grammar?

 But I’m going to let you in on a secret.
 It’s what friends do, right?
 You should use French language tutorials as supplementary material to your already-established language learning regimen.